C# – Get and send JSON with HttpClient

 If you’re using a version before .NET 5, install the System.Net.Http.Json nuget package

 Microsoft added System.Net.Http.Json to the framework starting in .NET 5.
-If you’re using a framework version before .NET 5, you’ll have to install the nuget package to get it.
+If you’re using a framework version before .NET 5, you have to install the package:

 Install-Package System.Net.Http.Json